Identity card (France): Travel document

+The identity card also grants access to the following European territories: Madeira, Azores, Canary Islands, Ceuta, Melilla, Faroe Islands, and Svalbard.

 Previously, the Dominican Republic, Morocco, Saint Vincent and the Grenadines, Senegal, Sint Maarten, Tunisia and the United Kingdom permitted French citizens to travel to their countries on the strength of a French national identity card alone.
-Greenland does not accept French ID cards.
+Greenland does not accept French or European ID cards.

 Prior to 1 January 2013, unaccompanied minors under the age of 18 who travelled outside metropolitan France using their French national identity cards were required to obtain an autorisation de sortie du territoire (AST).
 In order to obtain an AST, one of the minor's legal ascendant(s) had to visit the local mayor's office.
 On 1 January 2013, the obligation to obtain an AST was removed, and all minors are now able solely to use their French national identity cards when leaving/re-entering France without a legal ascendant.
-However, whilst the French border authorities no longer require an AST from the legal ascendant(s) of an unaccompanied minor when he/she leaves or re-enters France, the border authorities of other countries may require the minor to present some form of written approval from the his/her legal ascendant(s) before admitting him/her.
+However, whilst the Border Police unit of the French National Police no longer require an AST from the legal ascendant(s) of an unaccompanied minor when he/she leaves or re-enters France, the border authorities of other countries may require the minor to present some form of written approval from his/her legal ascendant(s) before admitting him/her.